The Suez Canal Blockage: Can the Carrier Recover the Increased Shipping Costs Caused by Rerouting?

 Read More »

-Lack of Attorney Authority: Can It Be a Defense against Enforcement of an Arbitral Award?
+Lack of Attorney Authority: Can It Be a Defense Against Enforcement of an Arbitral Award?

 The District of Columbia Circuit vacated the district court’s decision to enforce a foreign arbitral award because the respondent, against whom the petitioner sought to enforce the arbitral award, challenged the authority of the petitioner’s attorneys.
 Does this result align with the traditionally narrow scope of enforcement proceedings under the New York Convention?
 Should the district court resolve the authority dispute despite the parties’ contractual commitment to resolve such corporate governance issues through arbitration?
 Is it proper to allow one party to challenge the other party’s authority during enforcement proceedings, even though this party had opportunity—and was even invited—to raise this issue during arbitration?
 These questions remain unresolved.